 5. Don’t forget to apply sun protection to easily burned ears and lips.

 7. Don’t use old sunscreen that’s been sitting around for years.

-8. Help protect Hawaii’s coral.
+8. Help protect Hawaii’s precious coral.
 Chemical barrier (vs. physical barrier) sunscreen can damage Hawaii’s reef system.

 9. Drink more water during periods of sun exposure.